 4. Baby Strollers.
 Prohibiting baby strollers, walkers and playpens from the pool area discriminates against families on its face.
-(A rule that allows only lounge chairs in the pool area may be acceptable.)
+(A rule that allows only lounge chairs in the pool area might be acceptable.)

 Some additional cases that address discrimination against children include the following:

-In the Matter of the DFEH v.
-Hacienda de Camarillo Apartments, a 1988, FEHC decision.
+DFEH v.
+Hacienda de Camarillo Apartments, (1988).
 FEHC ordered the apartment complex (with three sections--families, adults and seniors) to cease and desist its age discrimination restrictions (children could not visit the "senior" pool) and to post notices against age discrimination.